 Thanks to its MGB GT powerplant, there’s more to this classic British commercial vehicle than meets the eye.
-AutoClassics ventures out for a test drive
+Motorious ventures out for a test drive

-The Austin A55 Half-Ton Pick-up looks as though it’s about to transport you back to 1957.
-The mind immediately conjures up black-and-white images of people eating gruel, reading print-heavy newspapers and enduring cars with all the acceleration of a slug in a bag.
+When gazing upon Britain's Austin A55 Half-Ton Pick-up, the mind immediately conjures up black-and-white images of well-dressed individuals eating gruel, reading print-heavy newspapers, and enduring use of vehicles with all the accelerative properties of wind erosion.

-Simple, comfortable and DIY friendly as the Cambridge was, you can forgive the underpowered, lethargic British design for being a product of its time – until you realise that Austin spat them out of the Longbridge plant well into the 1970s.
-That’s because, amazingly, you could still purchase a brand-new half-ton commercial variant even when Roger Moore became 007.
-The rest of the automotive world had long since moved on…
+Mechanically simple and wholeheartedly DIY friendly, you could forgive the underpowered, lethargic British design for being a product of its time – until you realise that Austin spat them out of their Longbridge plant well into the 1970s.
+Amazingly, you could still purchase a brand-new half-ton commercial variant when Roger Moore became 007.
+The rest of the automotive world had long since moved on.

 This pick-up spent the majority of its working life as a bricklayer’s wagon, before being disposed of when wear-and-tear proved too much.
-At this point the previous, original owner managed to buy it back; he gave it a full-blown restoration, and sold it on again as a concours timewarp.
+At this point, the previous original owner managed to buy it back; he gave it a full-blown restoration, and sold it on again as a concours timewarp.
 Since then, the flatulent beating heart has been removed and replaced with MGB running gear and an upgraded clutch.

-Parked facing a high metal fence, it takes me an embarrassingly long time to figure out where reverse is hiding; by which point I’ve resorted to pushing the vehicle backwards myself.
+Parked facing a high metal fence, it takes me an embarrassingly long time to figure out where reverse gear is hiding; by which point I’ve resorted to pushing the vehicle backwards myself.
 Under the watchful eyes of the Morris Leslie crew, and through sheer luck, I manage to select first and set off with the grace of a concussed Kangaroo.

 As I search for third ratio, I’m far from relaxed.
 I gingerly position the gearstick and slowly release the clutch, praying that I haven’t accidentally engaged reverse at 20mph.
 As if battling for second wasn’t stressful enough, by the time I eventually find third all momentum is lost.